Blue Buffalo Longevity Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Blue Buffalo Longevity is a grain-based dry dog food using a moderate amount of menhaden fish meal as its main source of animal protein, thus earning the brand 4 stars.
+Blue Buffalo Longevity Dog Food is a plant-based kibble using a moderate amount of whitefish and menhaden fish meal as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a higher-grade kibble from the same company may want to check out our review of Blue Buffalo Wilderness.